-As of April 1, there are no vacancies and 15 applicants on the waiting list.
+As of May 1, there are no vacancies and 15 applicants on the waiting list.
+The waiting list is currently closed.

 Clay County Affordable Housing LLC/Boyer Apartments

 The Clay County Affordable Housing units are in Dilworth, Ulen, and Hawley; and include the Boyer Apartments in Moorhead.
 The CCAH units are composed of twelve duplexes located in neighborhood settings.
 The Dilworth and Ulen units were constructed in 1979 as Public Housing.
 The Hawley units were constructed in 1981 as Public Housing.
 Twenty-one units are 3-bedrooms and three are four-bedrooms.